jaimefoobar/fieldJournal/learning/bullets.md

 * Girls get bored when sexual tension is missing.
 * Escalate while disqualifying
 * Repeat her name back to her.
+* Phrase your teases more subtlely so it doesn't seem like you're trying to be insulting but it seems like you couldn't help but not be insulting.